UX Trends

 UI Text Written For (and by) Developers Instead of Users

-How many times have you used a software product or website and were scolded by rude, accusatory bold error messages, such as “Error 403 – Forbidden“!
+How many times have you used a software product or website and been scolded by rude, accusatory bold error messages, such as “Error 403 – Forbidden“!
 This needs to end.

-Also, why does the words “HTTP Error 403” need to be biggest words on the screen?
-Not only is the website yelling at its user, it’s also confusing them with some meaningless error code.
-If these codes are needed for some technical debugging purpose, why not display it as the smallest text near the bottom of the page?
+Also, why do the words “HTTP Error 403” need to be the biggest words on the screen?
+Not only is the website yelling at its users, but it’s also confusing them with some meaningless error code.
+If these codes are needed for some technical debugging purpose, why not display them as the smallest text near the bottom of the page?

 In addition, far too many message pop-ups contain verbose and confusing text that force the user to stop, read and attempt to figure out what their next action should be.